Manish-S-Patil/AR-project/README.md

 3. **Verify Phone**: Enter the code to verify your phone number
 4. **Set Password**: Create your secure password
 5. **Complete**: Account ready for login

+### 📚 Workflow Documentation
+- For end-to-end architecture, flowcharts, and detailed system diagrams, see the comprehensive [WORKFLOW.md](./WORKFLOW.md).

 ### 👑 Admin Access
 - **Default Admin**: `admin` / `AdminSecure123!`